Table of Contents

 ERCP is the gold standard, diagnostic modality for AIDS cholangiography.
 Sclerosing cholangitis, intrahepatic sclerosing cholangitis, and extrahepatic bile duct strictures are usually evident on ERCP in patients with AIDS cholangiopathy.
+It enables clinicians to extract a sample for small-bowel biopsy for the identification of the causative organism.
 An abnormal ultrasonography study is highly predictive of an abnormal ERCP result in patients with AIDS cholangiopathy.

 Other less commonly used imaging modalities include computerized tomography (CT) scanning and hepatobiliary scintigraphy.
 CT scanning of the biliary system can reveal intrahepatic ductal dilation but is not sensitive enough to diagnose increased extrahepatic bile ductal wall thickness.
 Hepatobiliary scintigraphy can identify intrahepatic and extrahepatic sclerosing, stenotic and dilation abnormalities.